Visual Thinking for (PhD) Researchers

 …the benefits and risks of visual thinking

-…what to visualize (visual templates, basic shapes, symbols)
+…what to visualise (visual templates, basic shapes, symbols)

 - be able